initpy/go-book/more-methods.rst

 .. include:: common.txt

+..
+More *meth* please!!! ;)
 More on methods
 ***************
-We learned how to write methods in Go, that they can be seen as functions with an implicit first parameter that is its receiver, and we saw some facilities that Go offers when working with pointers receivers.
+We have learned how to write methods in Go, that they can be seen as functions with an implicit first parameter that is its receiver, and we saw some facilities that Go offers when working with pointers and receivers.

-In this chapter we will see how to implement some OOP concepts with methods.
+In this chapter we will see how to implement some OOP concepts using methods.
 It will be fun and relatively easy.

 Structs with anonymous fields
 =============================
-I didn't tell you about this when we studied ``struct``\s, but we actually can declare fields without specifying names for them (just the type) We call them anonymous fields for this reason (lack of name).
+I didn't tell you about this when we studied ``struct``\s, but we actually can declare fields without specifying names for them (just the type).
+It is for this reason that we call them *anonymous fields* (the lack of a name).

-When this anonymous field is a ``struct`` its fields are inserted or embedded into the struct containing it.
+When an anonymous field is a ``struct`` it's fields are inserted (embedded) into the struct containing it.

-Let's see an example to clarify this:
+Let's see an example to help clarify this concept:

 .. code-block:: go
     :linenos: